-RNR210 Nursing Transitions and Trends
+RNR210 Nursing Transitions and Trends 3

-Prerequisites: Admission to the Jefferson College Nursing Program Level II/RN and reading proficiency Nursing Transitions and Trends explores the transitional role of the Licensed Practical Nurse (LPN) progressing to the Registered Nurse (RN) role; reviews basic skills and explores selected topics related to the development of nursing practice and education, professional organizations, ethical and legal aspects, current issues and trends, and professional conduct and begins the transition to professional nursing in concepts related to nursing practice and nursing care in critical care settings.
-(F,S)
+Prerequisites: Progression or admission into the Jefferson College Program Level II/RN and reading proficiency Nursing Transitions and Trends prepares the student to transition from the Licensed Practical Nurse (LPN) to the Registered Nurse (RN) role.
+This course focuses on the RN's role in the prioritization, delegation, and management of current trends in nursing.
+(F, S)